Serve a model using Triton Inference Server

 This example sets nodeSelector and tolerations for the predictor.
 Similarly, you can set the affinity.

-Apply the ISVC to your namespace with kubectl
+Now apply the ISVC to your namespace with kubectl:

 kubectl apply -f ./isvc.yaml -n <namespace>